ZachBaird/OdinSpider/README.md

 # OdinSpider

 ### Purpose
 This application is meant to be run in the terminal.
-It hits the courses in The Odin Project to collect the lessons in each course, and then parses the lessons for any anchor tags.
-That meet the criteria listed in `LinkExtensions`.
-A web request is made to the links and - if the response is bad - the broken link is output to the terminalf or further investigation.
+It hits the courses in The Odin Project to collect the lessons in each course, and then parses the lessons for any anchor tags that meet the criteria listed in `LinkExtensions`.
+A web request is made to the links and - if the response is bad - the broken link is output to the terminal for further investigation.

 ### How to Run
 You will need the .NET 5 SDK installed on your machine.
 You can find instructions to download it [here](https://dotnet.microsoft.com/download/dotnet/5.0).